Defense Distributed: Stratasys confiscation

-Learning of Defense Distributed's plans in 2012, manufacturer Stratasys, Ltd threatened legal action and demanded the return of the 3D printer it had leased to Wilson.
+Learning of Defense Distributed's plans in 2012, manufacturer Stratasys, Ltd threatened legal action and demanded the return of a 3D printer it had leased to Wilson.
 On September 26, before the printer was assembled for use, Wilson received an email from Stratasys suggesting that he might use the printer "...for illegal purposes..."

-Stratasys immediately canceled its lease with Wilson and sent a team to confiscate the printer the next day.
-Wilson was subsequently questioned by the ATF when visiting an ATF field office in Austin, Texas to inquire about legalities and regulations relating to the Wiki Weapons project.
+Stratasys canceled its lease with Wilson and sent a team to confiscate the printer.
+Wilson was subsequently questioned by the ATF when visiting an agency field office in Austin, Texas to inquire about legalities and regulations related to the Wiki Weapon project.

 The Undetectable Firearms Act

-Defense Distributed's efforts have prompted renewed discussion and examination of the Undetectable Firearms Act.
+Defense Distributed's efforts have prompted renewed discussion of the Undetectable Firearms Act.
 The Liberator pistol was cited in White House and Congressional calls to renew the Act in 2013.

 International Traffic in Arms Regulations

 Letter from the United States Department of State to Defense Distributed (May 8, 2013).

 On May 9, 2013, The United States Department of State Directorate of Defense Trade Controls (DDTC) directed Defense Distributed to remove the download links to its publicly accessible CAD files.
-The State Department's letter, likely prompted by the Liberator Pistol, referenced § 127.1 of the International Traffic in Arms Regulations (ITAR), interpreting the regulations to impose a prior approval requirement on publication of Defense Distributed's files into the public domain, a legal position noted at the time to suffer from First and Second Amendment infirmities.
+The State Department's letter, prompted by the Liberator Pistol, referenced § 127.1 of the International Traffic in Arms Regulations (ITAR), interpreted the regulations to impose a prior approval requirement on the publication of Defense Distributed's files into the public domain, a legal position noted at the time to suffer from First and Second Amendment infirmities.

+Code as Speech

 Defense Distributed v.
 U.S. Dept. of State

-On May 6, 2015, Defense Distributed filed a Constitutional challenge against the State Department in the Western District of Texas, suing agents of the DDTC and accusing the federal government of knowingly violating the company's First, Second, and Fifth amendment liberties.
-Defense Distributed was joined in its suit by the Second Amendment Foundation.
+On May 6, 2015, Defense Distributed, joined by the Second Amendment Foundation, filed a Constitutional challenge against the State Department in the Western District of Texas, suing agents of the DDTC and accusing the federal government of knowingly violating the company's First, Second, and Fifth amendment rights.

-After three years of procedural wrangling, on July 10, 2018, Wired magazine reported Defense Distributed and SAF had accepted a settlement offer from the Department of State.
-Cody Wilson explained his intention to immediately relaunch DEFCAD and release 3D gun files into the public domain.
-These new public domain releases occurred on July 27, 2018, days before any court orders.
+After years of litigation, on July 10, 2018, Wired magazine reported Defense Distributed and SAF had accepted a settlement offer from the Department of State.
+Cody Wilson announced the immediate relaunch of DEFCAD and the release 3D gun files into the public domain.
+These releases occurred on July 27, 2018.